Van der Waals engineering of ultrafast carrier dynamics in magnetic heterostructures

 In order to gain access to the energy- and momentum-resolved ultrafast carrier dynamics of MnBi$_2$Te$_4$(Bi$_2$Te$_3$)$_m$ heterostructures, we employ time- and angle-resolved photoemission spectroscopy (TR-ARPES).
 This approach utilizes a near-infrared optical excitation to induce direct optical transitions from the occupied to the unoccupied states.
-The out-of-equilibrium electronic band structure of the excited state is then measured by a time-delayed ultraviolet probe pulse, giving direct insights into charge transfer processes and phonon relaxation between bulk and surface states on a given heterostructure termination \cite{Yan:2021_sciinst}.
+The out-of-equilibrium charge carrier populations in the excited states are then measured by a time-delayed ultraviolet probe pulse, giving direct insights into charge transfer processes and phonon relaxation between bulk and surface states on a given heterostructure termination \cite{Yan:2021_sciinst}.
 This approach has revealed thermal dynamics with a duration of 4~ps in MnBi$_2$Te$_4$ across the magnetic ordering temperature \cite{Nevola2020}, as well as photoinduced filling of the surface state hybridization gap of the QL termination in a heterostructure with stoichiometry $m=3$ \cite{Zhong2021}.
 Here, we determine how carrier extraction and relaxation is controlled by the balance of inter- and intralayer interactions by comparing the time-dependent evolution of excited electronic states between the $m=0$ and $m=1$ heterostructures, i.e. MnBi$_2$Te$_4$ and MnBi$_4$Te$_7$.
-We find that carriers are instantaneously excited in the QL of MnBi$_4$Te$_7$ and are then gradually extracted into the SL with a fluence-dependent delay of up to 350~fs.
+We observe an excited state population in the QL of MnBi$_4$Te$_7$ that is generated via our infrared pump pulse.
+This population is then gradually extracted into the SL with a fluence-dependent delay of up to 350~fs.
 Thermal relaxation then proceeds at a slower rate within the magnetic SL layer, implying that the layer-dependent electronic and magnetic properties can be optically controlled on an ultrafast timescale.